Tell Congress Not to Weaken the Wilderness Act!

 After all, you don’t need us to tell you America’s wildest public lands and most endangered wildlife face a tenuous future with a virulently anti-wilderness Congress backed by the Trump Administration.

-It’s not an exaggeration to say in the next two years the Wilderness Act itself and America’s public lands legacy will literally be on the line.
+It’s not an exaggeration to say in the next few years the Wilderness Act itself and America’s public lands legacy will literally be on the line.

 That’s why we are asking you to TAKE ACTION right away and let Congress know that you expect them to stand up and protect America’s wilderness, public lands and wildlife.